-Leconfield School will work with Parents/carers as part of the commitment to support effective safeguarding practice and seek support from parents/carers through:
+Leconfield will work with parents/carers as part of the commitment to support effective safeguarding practice and seek support from parents/carers through:

-- understanding and adhering to the relevant Leconfield School policies and procedures. - talking to their children about safeguarding issues and support Leconfield School in their safeguarding approaches. - identifying behaviours which could indicate that their child is at risk of harm including online. - seeking help and support from the Leconfield School or other agencies.
+- understanding and adhering to the relevant Leconfield policies and procedures. - talking to their children about safeguarding issues and support the School/College in their safeguarding approaches. - identifying behaviours which could indicate that their child is at risk of harm including online. - seeking help and support from the School/College or other agencies.